 Deliciously chocolatey and bursting with mint and honey aromas, these healthy, flourless courgette muffins are low in calories and high in protein.
 Little cups of tasty goodness, which are the perfect answer to a guilt-free afternoon treat or a post-workout snack.

 Healthy flourless chocolate courgette muffins

-Sometimes life gets a little hectic, sometimes it gets a lot hectic and sometimes I find I am juggling so many things that all I want to do is sit in front of the telly and eat a massive piece of chocolate cake.
+Sometimes life gets a little hectic, sometimes it gets a lot hectic and sometimes I find I am juggling so many things that all I want to do is sit in front of the telly and eat a massive piece of chocolate cake or make a delicious chocolate brownie recipe.
 Although, when the cause of said hectic-ness is due to impending wedding; telly + chocolate cake = bad idea!!
 What to do!!? . . . there is only one answer: make the chocolate cake healthy!!
 And make it into muffins to hopefully minimise over eating 🙂

 And so my Mint chocolate courgette muffins were born.

 With a rich sponge-like chocolate centre, dotted with chocolate chips and flavoured with mint, almond and honey, these cakes really are the best of the best with out being super bad for you.

 I can’t believe that its the 15th August and in just 11 days I will officially be Mrs Jones!!
 Wedding preparations have been going on for quite some time and I think (fingers crossed) we are almost there.
 However, diet and exercise prep has not exactly been ideal – mainly because Ben and I both love food. . . and the less said about exercise the better.
 But I don’t think we’ve done too badly and the last 11 days will surely be what counts the most eh 🙂